Japan opens baseball season after 3-month pandemic delay - WHIZ News

 TOKYO (AP) — Japanese baseball managed to do what American baseball has not — play ball.

-The regular season is to end on Nov.
-7, followed by post-season play.
+The regular season had been scheduled to start March 20.
+It is slated to end on Nov.
+7, followed by postseason play.

 It wasn’t a perfect start, but all 12 league teams played.
 Two of the games were in open-air stadiums in Tokyo and Yokohama.
 They started about 30 minutes late with rain threatening.